The Dandelion – health, nutrition & tea

 Dandelion Leaf tea

 Dandelion leaves are known to help with kidney function and help with water retention.
-They are also known as being an aide for digestion.
+They are also known as being an aid for digestion.
 Dandelion leaves also make great additions to salads along with the flower.

 Are Dandelions good for you?

-What does dandelion do to your body
+What does Dandelion do to your body?

-With regular consumption your body will experience
+With regular consumption, your body will experience

 • A lower blood pressure

-• Anti inflammatory effects
+• Anti-inflammatory effects

 • Improved liver function